materialsvirtuallab/nano281/labs/lab2/README.md

 ## Q2 - Data cleaning and feature computations

-It is roughly esimated that the data processing part is about 80% of the effort in the entire modeling workflow.
-Here we are going to do some data wrangling of our material data.

-We will try to predict the formation energy per atom and band gap of the material from the formula.
+About 80% of the effort in ML modelling is in data processing.
+The goal is to develop ML models to predict the formation energy per atom and band gap of the material from the formula.
 To do that, we will first convert the formula to numeric vectors (descriptors) for model inputs.

 1. Filter out materials that contain noble gas elements and save it in variable `data`.
 How many materials are left?
-This number is stored in variable `n`.
+Store this number in the variable `n`.
 2. Load the element property data file `element_properties.csv` in variable `element_data` using pandas by setting `index_col=0` in `pandas.read_csv` function.
 How many NaN (Not a Number) are there in each column?
-3. Compute the mean values for each column.
-What are the means for each column?
+3. Compute the mean values for each column, ignoring the NaNs.
 For each column, fill the NaN with the mean value of that column.
 This is a common data imputation technique.
 4. Compute the composition-averaged `AtomicRadius` for all materials and store the results in variable `atomic_radius`.
 For example, averaged `AtomicRadius` for `Li2O` can be computed as `(2 * 1.45 + 0.6) / 3`, where `1.45` is the `AtomicRadius` for `Li` and `0.6` is the `AtomicRadius` for `O`.
 5. Compute the composition-averaged properties for all properties in `element_data` and for all materials.
-Store the results in `average_properties`. `average_properties` should have a dimension of `(n, 16)` where n is the number of materials and 16 is the number of properties.
+Store the results in the variable `average_properties`. `average_properties` should have a dimension of `(n, 16)` where n is the number of materials and 16 is the number of properties.
 6. Similar to the previous computations of average properties, compute the maximum properties and minimum properties for all properties and all materials, and store them in variables `max_properties` and `min_properties` respectively.
 Both variables should have dimension `(n, 16)`.
 7. Concatenate `average_properties`, `max_properties` and `min_properties`, and store the result in variable `design_matrix` with dimension `(n, 48)`.